Environmental activism

 “Madre Agua” was a collaboration between TrashBata and Afro-Cuban dancer/musician Goussy Célestin in the Queensboro Dance Festival held on July 15, 2022.
 In it, Bárbara and Goussy used movement and interactive sound-making with the audience in this free “happening” in Travers Park in Jackson Heights, Queens.

-Please email barbaritaole@gmail.com if you are interested in bringing TrashBata to your school or organization.
+Email barbaritaole@gmail.com if you are interested in bringing this program to your school, center or organization.

 The making of “TrashBata”